June 14, 2018

-TAHLEQUAH, Okla. — The Cherokee Nation donated $195,000 to eight Boys & Girls Club programs throughout northeastern Oklahoma on Monday.
+TAHLEQUAH, OKLA. – The Cherokee Nation recently donated $195,000 to eight Boys & Girls Club programs throughout northeastern Oklahoma.

-Recipients of the funding include clubs in Washington, Delaware, Sequoyah, Rogers, Nowata, Cherokee, Mayes and Adair counties.
+Recipients of the funding include clubs in Adair, Cherokee, Delaware, Mayes, Nowata, Rogers, Sequoyah and Washington counties.

 The Boys & Girls Clubs of America serves more than 4 million youth in the United States and on military bases across the world.

 The Cherokee Nation donated to the following Boys & Girls Clubs:

 boys & girls club organization